xcatliu/pagic/pagic.org/docs/config.md

 ```

 In the above example, the page starting with `/docs/` will display the docs sidebar, the page starting with `/about/` will display the about sidebar, and other pages will hit `/` to display the default sidebar.

+The sidebar will be fully expanded by default, unless `expanded: false` is configured.

 ### `md`